-It pivoted from where do I get my work done to include when do I get my work done.
+It pivoted from ‘where I get my work done’ to include ‘when I get my work done’.

 In the pre-pandemic days, most of us showed up physically in an office, Monday to Friday, 9 to 5.
 Work meant being together in person, while taking care of our individual as well as team tasks – in the same place, at the same time.

 For decades, employees have had to adjust their lives around work.
 But in just three years, the tables have turned.

 We now know that when given the chance, employees will prioritize flexible schedules and asynchronous work instead.
 This includes deciding when they work, where they work, and having a say in how they work.

 To put some numbers behind this: 47% of people say they are more likely to put family and personal life over work than they were before the pandemic.

 But what does this mean for companies?
 Are leaders expected to ditch offices and cancel all meetings?
 In this blog, we’re bringing you some answers about the hot topic of asynchronous work and how you can make the most of it.